Yasas1994/Jaeger/README.md

 # yet AnothEr phaGE identifieR
 Identifying phage genome sequences concealed in metagenomes is a long standing problem in viral metagenomics and ecology.
-Although various methods have been introduced in the recent past, each methods has its own strengths and weaknesses.
-Recently, machine learning has gained popularity in detecting viruses in metagenome samples.
-Here, we introduce Jaeger a deep learning based, sensitive phage prediction tool.
+The Jaeger approach uses homology-free machine learning to identify both phages and prophages in metagenomic assemblies.
 ## Installation

 ### Seting up the environment (Linux)